 10. Recreation Commonwealth Farm at Stöng

 One of the most heart-rending moments from season 4 is undoubtedly when young Olly’s village is attacked by the wildings and Thenns in episode 3.
 Although Olly’s village is laid to waste, you’ll be met with a much warmer welcome (and absolutely zero Thenns and wildings) when you visit Stöng, the recreation commonwealth Icelandic farmstead in Thjórsárdalur valley.
 You’re almost waiting for Ygritte’s arrow to come flying past your head as you meander among the turf-roofed buildings and seemingly tranquil surroundings.

 11. Reynisfjara Black Sand Beach

-    In the world of Westeros, Reynisfjara beach on the South Coast plays the role of Eastwatch-by-the-Sea, the austere easternmost castle of Night’s Watch along the wall.
-This might be one of the most instantly recognisable locations (minus the castle, which was added in post-production with CGI), if for no other reason than black volcanic beaches tend to make a memorable impression.
+In the world of Westeros, Reynisfjara Beach on the South Coast plays the role of Eastwatch-by-the-Sea, the austere easternmost castle of Night’s Watch along the wall.
+This might be one of the most instantly recognizable locations (minus the castle, which was added in post-production with CGI) if for no other reason than black volcanic beaches tend to make a memorable impression.
 In season 7, Jon Snow lands here as they venture north.